vpsx/cogwheel/README.md

 To generate an RSA keypair:

 1. Generate private key:
-   `openssl genpkey -algorithm RSA256 -out wsgi/privatekey.pem -outform pem`
+   `openssl genpkey -algorithm RSA256 -out rsa_privatekey.pem -outform pem`
 1. Then generate public key:
-   `openssl pkey -in wsgi/privatekey.pem -inform pem -out wsgi/publickey.pem -outform pem -pubout`
+   `openssl pkey -in wsgi/privatekey.pem -inform pem -out rsa_publickey.pem -outform pem -pubout`

-You need only make sure to use those filepaths; no further configuration is required.

 Background info on Flask configuration: The Flask app configuration can be edited via `wsgi_settings.py` in the top level directory; this will be mounted